-- Put your own photo and not that of your favourite actor or animal.
+- You have your own photo, and not that of your favourite actor or animal.

-Its quite a pity but the market is such that we make judgements about the most obvious visible things about a person due to lack of any deep information available.
+Having to worry about outer appearance when we’ve got so much more within is a pity.
+But the market is such that we make judgements about the most obvious visible things about a person due to lack of any other information.
 While it seems quite superficial, its fairly logical.
-Being in the market makes us realise that we have so many flaws and our lives are so screwed up that being in a relationship seems like a huge respite from superficial judgement.
-We ourselves succumb to making such outright judgement about others, so why don’t we put some lipstick on our pretty piggy faces instead of whining about how the world works?
+Being in the market makes us realise that our society is so flawed.
+Quite often, we ourselves succumb to making such outright judgements about others, so why don’t we put some lipstick on our pretty piggy faces instead of whining about how the world works?